kb5991/17agency/README.md

 All copy on the about page was written by Chat GPT. <https://chat.openai.com/>

-**Images**
+**Images:**

 All images were sourced from Pexels.com and Unsplash.com.

-**Acknowledgements**
+**Acknowledgements:**

 I would like to acknowledge and thank mentors Luke Buchanan and Chris Quinn for their incredible insight, clear and constructive feedback on this project, and for always giving me reassurance that I was heading in the right direction.